stappersg/vBook/src/index.md

 It is developed in Rust.
 Compared to solutions developed in other programming languages (usually C or C++), Rust provide a memory safety model, guaranteeing no segmentation fault or race conditions.
 It is the latest generation language best suited to system programming, network services and embedded systems.

 Its development goes through a full cycle of testing.
-Static and dynamic tests allow more comprehensive coverage of safety tests, one covering faults of the other and vice versa (static view and runtime view).
+Unit and integration tests allow more comprehensive coverage of safety tests, one covering faults of the other and vice versa (static view and runtime view).

 ## License